gestur1976/freemediaserver/README.md

 https://hub.docker.com/r/gestur1976/freemediaserver

-This is a music web server.
+This is a music web server in a Docker container.
 Simply search for a song and within seconds, you can listen to it, watch it, or download it.
 It's that easy!

-This project is a fork of gestur1976/free-music-web-server.

 The project uses [ubuntu:focal](https://hub.docker.com/layers/library/ubuntu/focal/images/sha256-554e40b15453c788ec799badf0f1ad05c3e5c735b53f940feb8f27cf2ec570c5?context=explore) as base image with apache2, php8.0-fpm, node.js, yt-dlp and ffmpeg.

 Upon launch, it starts a web server where you can search for a song (or anything else).
 It then downloads it from YouTube using yt-dlp, converts it to the required format using ffmpeg, and starts autoplaying within seconds.
+It also generates video subtitles using [whisper-ctranslate2](https://github.com/Softcatala/whisper-ctranslate2).

 You can either get the audio part of the video (.mp3) or the video itself (.webm or .mp4).
 Both are downloadable from the media player control menu.